 Without return from you within 24 hours of your arrival, any damage, breakage or loss will be deducted from your deposit.

-Do you arrive outside the opening hours of the reception?
-No problem, our team prepares everything for you so that you can arrive at the campsite in peace.
+Are you arriving outside reception opening hours?
+No problem, our team will prepare everything for you so that you can arrive at the campsite with complete peace of mind.
 An envelope will be left in a safe near the reception with the barrier pass, a map of the campsite and the key to the rental (possibility to access your rental by car until midnight, after which you can access on foot only).
-In case of emergency, you can find the emergency number posted on the reception door.
-Our team will be happy to meet you the next day before noon to get to know you and for the last arrival formalities
+In case of emergency, you will be able to find the emergency number displayed on the reception door.
+Our team will be delighted to meet you the next day before noon to get to know you and for the final arrival formalities

-An envelope will be left in a safe near the reception with:
+An envelope will be left in a safe or mailbox near the reception with:

 - The barrier pass